rintoj/ngx-virtual-scroller/README.md

 ```

 ## Known Issues
 The following are known issues that we don't know how to solve or don't have the resources to do so.
 Please don't submit a ticket for them.
-If you have an idea on how to fix them, please submit a pull request :)
+If you have an idea on how to fix them, please submit a pull request :slightly_smiling_face:

 ### Nested Scrollbars
 If there are 2 nested scrollbars on the page the mouse scrollwheel will only affect the scrollbar of the nearest parent to the current mouse position.
 This means if you scroll to the bottom of a _virtual-scroller_ using the mousewheel & the window has an extra scrollbar, you cannot use the scrollwheel to scroll the page unless you move the mouse pointer out of the _virtual-scroller_ element.